aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources.md

 1. Go to `code/20-cloudformation-features/` directory.
 1. Open the `01-lab02-Resources.yaml` file.
+1. Copy the code as you go through the topics below.

 #### Format Version
 The _AWSTemplateFormatVersion_ section identifies the capabilities of the template.
 The latest template format version is _2010-09-09_ and is currently the only valid value.